Mejituu/spotmicroai-website/docs/index.md

 ## 3d Prints

-* All [3D print models](https://gitlab.com/custom_robots/spotmicroai/3dprint) are available in the repo
+* All [3D print models](https://gitlab.com/custom_robots/spotmicroai/3dprint) are available in the repo.
+Because the performance issues with Thingiverse site, we have saved some users parts there (with the source links, honoring the licenses and referencing the users)

-  * Because the performance issues with Thingiverse site, we have saved some users parts there (with the source links, honoring the licenses and referencing the users)
+* Some collection of [SpotMicroAI builds](https://www.thingiverse.com/groups/spotmicro/things) builds in Thingiverse

 * Original and CLS STLs: [https://www.thingiverse.com/thing:3445283](https://www.thingiverse.com/thing:3445283)